 - What is Brexit and who will it affect?

-- 4 steps to prepare your Ecommerce business
+- Bonus: 4 steps to prepare your Ecommerce store for Brexit

-It is expected that Johnson’s deal will pass through Parliament with the Conservative Party now holding a majority Government.
-The UK will then formally leave the EU, moving into the transition period set to last until December 2020.
-During this transition period, the UK will remain in the EU’s Customs Union and Single Market, but will have no place in the political institutions and no members of the European Parliament.
+Although the UK has formally left the EU, there is a transition period set to last until December 2020.
+During this transition period, essentially everything will remain the same.
+The UK will still be a part of the EU’s Customs Union and Single Market, but it will have no place in the political institutions and so have no members of the European Parliament.

 The UK is Europe’s current leader and biggest market for Ecommerce.
 93% of Brits shop online and spend on average +900 euros per person, per year.